Georgia Master Beekeeper Program

 1993 Georgia Beekeeper of the Year, 2002 North Georgia Farm Bureau, Farm Woman of the Year, Tennessee Beekeepers Assoc.
 Life Time Member and Past President of the Georgia Beekeepers Association and Metro Atlanta Beekeepers Assoc.

 Teaching Children about Bees.
 Currently Virginia speaks to over 2,000 children each year about the importance of beekeeping and the roll of beekeepers.
 Workshops on Conservation and Beekeeping (Beekeepers have always been Green); Marketing Outside the Beehive; Everything You Wanted to Know about Beeswax (Candles, Ornaments, Painting and Cooking); Preparing Honey to Show and Small Operation Queen Breeding.

 Linda Tillman has been interested in beekeeping since the 70s when she checked out all the books she could find in the Nashville library on how to have bees in your backyard.
 With raising children, finishing graduate school, and starting a career along the way, she didn’t actually begin keeping bees until 2006.

 Having won many ribbons at honey shows, Linda gives talks to beekeepers on preparing honey for show, harvesting honey, as well as pouring wax blocks.
-Always interested in new ways to employ products of the hive, Linda has made lip balm, lotion, lotion bars, and candles with her beeswax and honey.
+Always interested in new ways to employ products of the hive, Linda has made lip balm, lotion, lotion bars, and soap with her beeswax and honey.

 Swarm removal (if it doesn’t require a tall ladder!)